 |Zsófia Turóczy||Leipzig University (Germany)|

 As for the individual contributions, please record a video with a statement two minutes or approximately 100 words.
 We invite concise and engaging statements (beginning, for example, with “For me, global history means…”).
 The time/word limit is set in order to assure fairness among the participants and to give equal opportunity to express one’s own view.

 You may use a video camera or even just your smartphone with a decent video recording quality (min.
-Full HD or ~2 million pixels).
+Full HD or ~2 million pixels; landscape format).
 You are, of course, also free to choose the language in which you record the video.
 We strongly encourage recordings in your native language.
 We would like to ask you, however, to hand in an extra text document including the original text as well as the English translation if the language is other than English.